tracel-ai/burn/contributor-book/src/guides/adding-a-new-operation-to-burn.md

 ### Adding Test

-Additional Test should be added to `burn-tensor` under `burn-tensor/src/tests/ops/{op_name}.rs`.
-This file should then be added to `burn-tensor/src/tests/mod.rs` using the testgen macro.
-This test is then ran on every backend, save for those that require specific testing such as burn-autodiff
+Additional Test should be added to `burn-tensor` under [`burn-tensor/src/tests/ops/{op_name}.rs`](https://github.com/tracel-ai/burn/burn-tensor/src/tests/ops/powf.rs), inserting the module name into ``burn-tensor/src/tests/ops/mod.rs`.
+Then add it to`testgen_all` macro under `burn-tensor/src/tests/mod.rs`.
+This test is automatically added to the backends so it isn't necessary to add them there, save for those that require specific testing such as`burn-autodiff`

 ## Adding the Op to the burn-autodiff